weifanz/weifanz.github.io/_posts/2024-11-14-Living-in-US.md

 <p>You can't make up evidence, and you have to cite ChatGPT and trace the origin.
 And when you are holding a student visa, you are a student and cannot work more than 20 hours a week.</p>

-<p>Yeah, just behave like a lawyer, and you can live well.
+<p>Yeah, just behave like a lawyer, you will live well.
 I both hate and sometimes like the thick dictionaries.</p>